-The main list of major springs was obtained from Wikipedia as well as most of the pictures.
+The main list of major springs was obtained from Wikipedia.
 Nevertheless, the pictures do not do them justice.
 These springs are very close to Paradise on Earth.

 The location of Florida Springs was downloaded from Florida Department of Environmental Protection Geospatial Open Data.

-The Shapefiles of Rivers and Streams was downloaded from Florida National Hydrography Dataset (NHD) - Flowlines (24k).
+The Shapefiles of Rivers and Streams were downloaded from the Florida National Hydrography Dataset (NHD) - Flowlines (24k).